AdobeDocs/experience-manager-65.en/help/forms/developing/creating-document-output-streams.md

 >[!NOTE]
 >
->If PDFG is installed on the forms server and the server runs on Windows Server 2008, you cannot use the SharedPrinter property.
+>If PDFG is installed on the Forms Server and the server runs on Windows Server 2008, you cannot use the SharedPrinter property.
 In this situation, use a different printer protocol.

 >[!NOTE]
 >